sananth12/sauron/README.md

 [Sauron](http://en.wikipedia.org/wiki/Sauron) has great psychic powers, including the ability to "see" at great distances.

-Programmers like you and me tend to strain our eyes by spendnig hours at the computer trying to change the world :)
+Programmers like you and me tend to strain our eyes by spending hours at the computer trying to change the world :)

 Such strain draws Sauron's attenton to you, and he reminds you to take a 20s break!